ADVERTISEMENT

 Studying something as nebulous as empathy brings its own challenges.
 For one, it can be difficult to define, particularly in the context of a brief, clinical interaction in a doctor’s office.
 Patient perceptions of empathy are also influenced by many factors, says Claire Ashton-James, a social psychologist at the University of Sydney who studies the interpersonal aspects of health care and pain.
 The numerical scores gathered on patient surveys, like the ones used in the new study, look simple, but they’re actually complex: They’re subjective snapshots taken after an interaction that can be difficult.
 A patient’s own expectations, personality, and pain levels all affect their ratings of doctors, complicating study results.
 “That’s not to say it’s not important.
 A small effect size suggests that there’s something worth investigating.”

 Ashton-James, whose work involves empathy training for health care workers, targets barriers to empathy.
 Stigma, in particular, can get in the way, she says.
-“We all know how to be empathic, and we’re all naturally empathic towards certain groups,” she says.
+“We all know how to be empathic, and we’re all naturally empathic toward certain groups,” she says.
 “The training of empathy shouldn’t be about behaviors, but about digging into their emotional response to patient groups,” particularly ones that are different from the doctor’s own, such as racial, ethnic, socioeconomic, or gender identity.

 Nautilus Members enjoy an ad-free experience.
 Log in or Join now .